-We compute an overestimation of the subset $S{!B}$, noted $\Box S{!B}$, by using the constraint system made with (1) and the additional constraint $\sigma > \varepsilon$.
+We use the constraint system (1) extended with the additional constraint $\sigma > \varepsilon$.
+Due to interval methods, we compute an overestimate of the subset $S{!B}$, noted $\Box S{!B}$.
 If no solution is found in $\Box S{!B}$, no solution exists in $S{!B}$, and the hypothesis is valid in the considered workspace.

 Case 1: No solution is found by our tool, therefore the hypothesis is acceptable for the studied robot.
 The model using the simplification is thus sufficiently accurate.
-The solving process achieved in the whole workspace take about 2 hours.
+The solving process achieved in the whole workspace takes about 2 hours.
 For a reduced workspace, for example one by one meter, the resolution is performed in about 10 minutes.

-Case 2: A solution for $\Box S{!B}$ is immediately found (≈ 1 second).
-The hypothesis seems therefore too strong and a more complex model must be developed for the giant robot under construction.
+Case 2: A solution for $\Box S{1B}$ is immediately found (≈ 1 second).
+The hypothesis seems therefore too strong, which suggests that a more complex model must be developed for the giant robot under construction.
 Otherwise, the robot model accuracy could be highly deteriorated.